guardian/commercial-templates/docs/svelte-template-authoring.md

 ## Deploying your template

 Add an `ad.json` file to the template directory that contain a key `nativeStyleId` for the corresponding native template in GAM.
+The deployment happens automatically on merge to main as long as there is an `ad.json` file to match against in GAM.
 For more info check this [doc](https://github.com/guardian/commercial-templates/tree/main/scripts/deploy).

 ## Resources